cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 The supplied secrets must comply with the specifications of the [`kubernetes.io/basic-auth` type](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret).
-The operator will only use the `password` field of the secret, ignoring the `username` one.
+The operator will only use the `password` field of the secret, ignoring the `username` field.
 If you plan to reuse the secret for application connections, you can set the `username` field to the same value as the `owner`.

 The following is an example of a `basic-auth` secret: